CCExtractor/website/content/wiki/syntax.md

 Resize to given width:

-Resize to given width and height((when the aspect ratio of the given width and height doesn\'t match that of the image, it will be cropped to the new ratio before resizing)):
+Resize to given width and height((when the aspect ratio of the given width and height doesn't match that of the image, it will be cropped to the new ratio before resizing)):

 Resized external image: